Tramaine Brock: Seattle Seahawks

 On August 16, 2017, after his domestic violence case was dismissed, Brock signed with the Seattle Seahawks on a one-year deal.

 Minnesota Vikings

 On September 1, 2017, Brock was traded to the Minnesota Vikings for a 2018 seventh-round draft pick.

 Brock appeared in 11 regular-season games and two playoff games with the Vikings.
-He recorded six tackles (5 solo) and one pass defensed in addition to two special-teams stops.
+He recorded six tackles (five solo) and a pass deflection in addition to two special teams stops.